Robot's Gendering Trouble: A Scoping Review of Gendering Humanoid Robots and its Effects on HRI: Discussion

-When it comes to robots selection, researchers mostly focused on adding gender cues on top of existing robotic embodiments without acknowledging that most robots come with an already gendered appearance \cite{perugia2022shape}.
-Paetzel et al. \cite{paetzel2016congruency} were the only ones to perform a check of the perceived gender of the Furhat robot they used before adding additional gender cues to it.
-As they explain, gender cues might layer and affect each other in unexpected ways and we fully agree (see also Perugia et al. \cite{perugia2021gender}).
-It might hence be a good strategy to either choose a robot with quite an undefined gender attribution at baseline and add additional gender cues to it or investigate the robotic embodiment for its existent genderedness without manipulating its design.
-Tools like the humanoid ROBOts - Gender and Age Perception (ROBO-GAP) dataset \url{https://robo-gap.unisi.it/} could help researchers choosing the right robot and checking its perceived gender already at baseline.
-This brings us to the third guideline for research on gendering robots: \begin{quote} \textbf{Guideline 3}: \textit{Perform a preliminary test of the genderedness of the robotic platform you plan to use.} \end{quote} From a methodological perspective, we need to mention another aspect we observed in the reviewed studies, which might constitute a limitation of this review, namely the richness of robots, tasks, and activities.
+From a methodological perspective, we need to mention another aspect we observed in the reviewed studies, which might constitute a limitation of this review, namely the richness of robots, tasks, and activities.
 The studies we reviewed used many different robotic platforms and envisioned many different tasks (e.g., observing pictures, watching videos, interacting with the robot), activities (e.g., educational activities, casual conversations) and participants' roles (e.g., remote observer, co-present observer, interactant).
 This complexity is not bad in principle, but is risky when building a research field from scratch as it makes comparability between studies difficult, thus hindering the possibility of drawing conclusions on the role of robot's genderedness as a whole.
-One way to circumvent this problem is to: \begin{quote} \textbf{Guideline 4}: \textit{Adopt an incremental approach to the study of robot's genderedness, where scientific clarity is prioritized over novelty, for instance, by encouraging replication studies where existing experimental designs are reused with slight-ly different variables to check if results still hold.} \end{quote} Furthering this point a bit more.
-Even though most reviewed studies presented the robots through a physical embodiment, the context(s) in which the robots were shown varied widely.
-The process of gendering is not just initiated by the presence of certain appearance cues, but is deeply influenced by the context where the interaction takes place.
-Interacting with robots that have a certain role is different than attributing gender to a robot in a contextless task \cite{perugia2022shape}.
-It is \textit{during} the interaction that the most performative aspects of the robot's genderedness unfold and become apparent and it is \textit{through} the interaction that the robot's genderedness acquires a symbolic meaning.
-Think about a female robot.
-Now think about the same female robot in a service task.
-Finally, think about this female robot in a service task acting in an assertive way.
-It rests assured that the context (the service task) and the qualities of the interaction (the assertiveness) added new nuances of meaning to the robot's genderedness \cite{bisconti2021we}.
-Hence, we recommend researchers to: \begin{quote} \textbf{Guideline 5}: \textit{Consider the interaction context as part of the manipulation of the robot's genderedness and study how the gendering of robot's roles, behaviors, and activities influences the gender attribution to the robot or even flips it.} \end{quote}
+To circumvent this, we suggest to: \begin{quote} \textbf{Guideline 3}: \textit{Focus on few application scenarios (e.g., healthcare, education, hospitality) and perform studies under comparable conditions.} \end{quote} This way the HRI scholarship could adopt an incremental approach to the study of robot's genderedness, where scientific clarity is prioritized over novelty, and in turn encourage replication studies where existing experimental designs are reused with slightly different variables to check if results still hold.